THANK YOU FOR VOLUNTEERING!

-Volunteer check-in will be at the registration desk located on the south side of 7th St and N Bishop Ave.
+Volunteer check-in will be at the registration table located near DIRT Flowers, on the south side of 7th St and N Bishop Ave.

 The first shift begins before the event start time to enable the event to start strong!
-A 30-minute overlap period is baked in to allow for proper shift transition.
 Please do not be late for your shift--your fellow volunteers are depending on you!

 Bastille on Bishop is a rain or shine, all-outdoor event.
-Please consider bringing a rain coat or other protective gear for you.
+Depending on the forecast, please consider bringing a rain coat or other protective gear with you.
 Most volunteers will be under tents but you may have to walk around during part of your shift.

 OUR VOLUNTEER MISSION